Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Multi_Task/2019-10-05-A_Unified_Archtecture_for_Natural_Language_Processing_Deep_Neural_Networks_With_Multitask_Learning.md

 ---

-This is a brief summary of paper named [A unified architecture for natural language processing: deep neural networks with multitask learning, Collobert	and Weston.
-(2008)](https://dl.acm.org/citation.cfm?id=1390177)
+This is a brief summary of paper named [A unified architecture for natural language processing: deep neural networks with multitask learning.
+Collobert	and Weston.
+ICML 2008](https://dl.acm.org/citation.cfm?id=1390177)

 This post is arranged for me to understand multi-task learning.